 Many factors can influence decisions about chemotherapy and sex.
 Here are some things to consider:

 - What type of cancer do you have?
-Cancers involving the genital tract may require special caution when it comes to sex.
-After a procedure or therapy that affects the genital tract, your doctor may recommend abstaining from sexual activity until healing is complete.
+Cancers of the genital tract, urinary tract, anus or rectum may require special caution when it comes to sex.
+After a procedure or therapy that affects these areas, your doctor may recommend abstaining from sexual activity until healing is complete.

-- Could you become pregnant?
-Pregnancy is strongly discouraged during chemotherapy (this applies to both men and women receiving chemotherapy), due to the potential effects on the developing baby.
-If conception is possible, your doctor will likely encourage you to choose a reliable method of birth control.
+- Is pregnancy possible?
+Pregnancy is strongly discouraged during chemotherapy due to the potential effects on the developing baby.
+If it's possible for you or your partner to become pregnant during sex, your doctor will likely encourage you to choose a reliable method of birth control.

 - Are you feeling up to it?
 During chemotherapy, fatigue or other side effects, including effects on hormonal levels, may decrease your interest in sex.
 If you're not interested in intercourse, remember that there's more to an intimate relationship than sex.
 Look for other ways to express affection, such as kissing, cuddling or other shared activities.